Justice Ministry Overview

 The Justice Ministry (formerly known as Mission and Outreach Ministry) supports and energizes First Unitarian Church’s social justice activities.

-Members of the ministry work with partner organizations in the areas of Reproductive Justice (KRCR-Kentucky Religious Coalition for Reproductive Choice which also has its office in the Education Building of First U), Environmental Justice (REAL – Renewable Energy Alliance of Louisville), Immigration Justice (ICIJ – Interfaith Coalition for Immigration Justice) , and Black Lives Matter and Racial Justice (LSURJ –Louisville Showing Up for Racial Justice).
-With the unjustified killing of Breonna Taylor by police breaking into her apartment in the middle of the night, our racial justice efforts have moved into the forefront [image at right is of congregants rallying on the church sidewalk on May 31st] as the entire nation was rising up against police brutality and racism.
+Members of the ministry work with partner organizations in the areas of Reproductive Justice (KRCRC-Kentucky Religious Coalition for Reproductive Choice which also has its office in the Education Building of First U), Environmental Justice (REAL – Renewable Energy Alliance of Louisville), Immigration Justice (ICIJ – Interfaith Coalition for Immigration Justice) , and Black Lives Matter and Racial Justice (LSURJ –Louisville Showing Up for Racial Justice).
+With the unjustified killing of Breonna Taylor by police breaking into her apartment in the middle of the night, our racial justice efforts have moved into the forefront [image above is of congregants rallying on the church sidewalk on May 31st] as the entire nation was rising up against police brutality and racism.

 First Unitarian is a founding member of the CLCM — Central Louisville Community Ministries which helps low-income people in the 40203 zip code who need help paying their rent or their utility bills and are risk of being evicted; their office is located on the second floor of the First U Education Building.
 In recent years First U also joined CLOUT (Citizens of Louisville Organized and United Together) to promote and work for legislative and policy change in our local area.
-We believe that by combining energies with the 20+ other justice-oriented congregations in Louisville, we geometrically increase our effectiveness, most recently in the areas of affordable housing for low-income folks, restorative practices in JCPS schools, supportive housing for the mentally ill and addicted, plus working to create a citizens’ review board (with teeth) to ensure de-escalation policies are followed by the Louisville Metro Police Department.
+We believe that by combining energies with the 20+ other justice-oriented relgious congregations in Louisville, we geometrically increase our effectiveness, most recently in the areas of affordable housing for low-income folks, restorative practices in JCPS schools, supportive housing for the mentally ill and addicted, plus working to create a citizens’ review board (with teeth) to ensure de-escalation policies are followed by the Louisville Metro Police Department.

 Every other week in growing season, First U also provides its social hall as a Fresh Stop Market, making organic vegetables available at low-cost in the food desert of Old Louisville.
 Volunteers from the church and community helps keep costs low and accessible.
-First U also partners with God’s Girls who use our social hall to provide free home-cooked meals to anyone who walks in the courtyard gate.[currently in hiatus due to COVID19]
+First U Women’s Alliance also provides free home-cooked meals to the Hope Village (a homeless community outreach program) once a month.

-For more information, or to become part of any part of this work, contact [email protected]
+For more information, or to become part of any part of this work, contact [email protected].